A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

-Let us consider the simulation and design of a photonic crystal consisting of a silicon ($\varepsilon = 12.1$) slab assembled in a triangular lattice with drilled air holes of radius $R_0 = 275a/800$, which presents a broad bandgap for $\omega a/2\pi c\in (0.26,0.34)$ for TE waves, see \cite{frandsen2004broadband}.
-A waveguide is generated by opening a defect with two $60^{\circ}$ bends according to the symmetry of the lattice and illuminating the crystal with a wave impinging at the input port.
-The quantity of interest is the intensity of the optical power at the output port in the $x$-direction, namely
+Here we consider the simulation and design of a photonic crystal consisting of a silicon ($\varepsilon = 12.1$) slab with drilled air holes of radius $R_0 = 275a/800$ forming a lattice with triangular symmetry.
+This structure presents a broad bandgap for $\overline{\omega}\in (0.26,0.34)$ for TE waves, see \cite{frandsen2004broadband}.
+A waveguide is generated by opening a Z-shaped defect and illuminating the crystal with a wave impinging at the left input port.
+The quantity of interest is the intensity of the optical power at the right output port in the $x$-direction, namely

-where the subdomains at the output port comprise the line defect and one rod subdomain above and below according to the symmetry of the lattice.
-The schematics of the slab are shown in Figure \ref{fig:slabDomain} (left), where we have ensured that the bends are sufficiently separated such that they do not interact.
-The objective here is to apply the methdology above to find a design for the bending region such that guarantees transmission for certain frequencies of interest, since the waveguide only transmits very narrow bands of frequencies within the bandgap \cite{frandsen2004broadband}, see Figure \ref{fig:slabSolutions}.
+where the subdomains at the output port $\Omega_{out}$ comprise the line defect and one hole subdomain above and below.
+The schematics of the slab are shown in Fig. \ref{fig:slabDomain} (left), where we have ensured that the bends are sufficiently separated such that they do not interact.
+The objective here is to apply the methodology introduced above to design the bending region such that transmission is enhanced for certain frequencies of interest within the bandgap of the regular lattice \cite{frandsen2004broadband}, see Fig. \ref{fig:slabSolutions}.

-Firstly, we describe the different subdomains that can be identified, see Figure \ref{fig:slabDomain} (right).
-The subdomain types 1 and 2 correspond both the the subdomain with a rod and triangular symmetry, but are treated independently since the subdomains pertaining to type 1 will be subject to shape optimization, whereas the subdomains from type 2 remain undeformed.
+The different subdomain classes identified are shown in Fig. \ref{fig:slabDomain} (right).
+The subdomain classes 1 and 2 correspond both to the hole subdomain, but are treated independently since class 1 will be subject to shape optimization, whereas the subdomains from class 2 remain unaltered.
 The other two subdomain types correspond to the line defect and the PML respectively.
 The dof count for the different types and the global problem is collected in Table \ref{tab:dofslab}.

-In this paper we only consider shape optimization, as opposed topology optimization described in \cite{bendsoe2013topology}.
-The optimization variables are the radii of the rods in type 1.
-Hence, we have $M_1 = 58$ design parameters $\theta^{m}$ defined as $r_0^m = R_0(1+\theta^m),\, 1\le m \le M_1$.
-Box constraints are prescribed for all design parameters with limits $\theta^m \in [-0.127,0.047]a$ such that $r^m \in [0.3,0.36]a$.
-Thus, the required mapping $\mathfrak{G}^1$ deforms the circular surface of the hole continuously by leaving the boundaries of the subdomain and a small region around the center (to avoid the singularity) fixed, such that the deformed surface of the hole achieves the desired radius value.
-The mapping for the other subdomain types is the identity.